mirarzf/aoc2024/README.md

 To make the different solutions work, don't forget to put your input in the input folder with the name `day02.txt` if your input is for the puzzle of day 2.
 (The input texts that are already present are simple copy/paste of my own inputs.)

 ## C++ Solutions
 The C++ solutions are available in the folder `cppsolutions`.
 The code for each solution is available in the folder corresponding to the day.
-Use the Makefile for the compilation of the solution in the corresponding folder.

-Please ignore the files `solve.cpp`, `Dailypuzzle.cpp`, `Dailypuzzle.hpp` and `Makefile` in `cpp_solutions` as they mostly serve as templates for each daily solution.
-Compiling `solve.cpp` will most probably end up raising an error.

 ## Python Solutions
 The Python solutions are available in the folder `pysolutions`.
 The code for each solution is available in the folder corresponding to the day.
 Each `solve` function for each day corresponds to